These 7 Awesome Books on Fruit Trees Will Change How You Grow

 Even if you’ve never picked an apple from a tree, you’ll learn everything you must know to grow and maintain a variety of compact fruit trees, even in your small-scale yard.

-Beginners or experienced growers will find Grow a Little Fruit Tree a straightforward introduction to the basics of growing small-scale fruit trees.
+Beginners or experienced growers will find Grow a Little Fruit Tree (Amazon link) a straightforward introduction to the basics of growing small-scale fruit trees.

 - It includes clear and concise pruning techniques for keeping trees under 6′ tall.